RobustiPy/robustipy/README.md

 We have a shiny website made with `jekkyl-theme-minimal` that you can find [here](https://robustipy.github.io/).
 It also contains details of a Hackathon!

+## Docs

+You can find documentation of the library at ./src/docs or online [here](https://robustipy.readthedocs.io/en/latest/).

 ## Contributing and Code of Conduct

 Please kindly see our [guide for contributors](https://github.com/RobustiPy/robustipy/blob/main/contributing.md) file as well as our [code of conduct](https://github.com/RobustiPy/robustipy/blob/main/CODE-OF-CONDUCT.md).
 If you would like to become a formal project maintainer, please simply contact the team to discuss!